-If water is present in the sumps, it will be monitored weekly for a suite of parameters that will reflect the same parameters as those from the stockpile monitoring.
-It is possible that there will be insufficient water for monitoring purposes, however, if sufficient volumes are present for sampling, this information will be used for validation purposes only, as per Section 3.2.1.
+If water is present in the sumps, it will be sampled weekly for the same parameters sampled during stockpile monitoring.
+Sump water quality will be included in the Surveillance Network Program (SNP) report, provided within 30 days of the month being reported (as per the Water Licence).
+It is possible that there will be insufficient water for monitoring purposes; however, if sufficient volume is present, this information will be used for validation purposes only, as per Section 3.2.1.